Last Updated on

 While the Glock 43 comes with a 6-round magazine and the Ruger LC9s Pro comes with 7, MC1sc’s are delivered with both 6-round flush and 7-round extended magazines.
 The taller S&W M&P 9 Shield offers 7- and 8-round magazines, as does the Springfield XD-S 3.3, and the 1/2-inch taller Bersa BP9CC comes with an 8-round mag.
 Both the MC1sc and the S&W M&P 9 Shield weigh-in at 19-ounces with empty magazine.
 The Glock 43 is an ounce lighter, and the Ruger LC9s Pro is 2 ounces lighter.
 The Bersa BP9CC is 1-1/2 ounces heavier than the MC1sc, while the Springfield XD-S 3.3 is significantly heavier – by 5 ounces – than the Mossberg offering.

 Prospective buyers often rate price as one of the more important specs to be considered.
 Although acquisition (aka “street”) prices are typically lower, MSRP’s for base models are useful for comparison, as follows: Mossberg MC1sc = $425.00, Bersa BP9CC = $429.00, Ruger LC9s Pro = $449.00, S&W M&P 9 Shield = $479.00, Springfield XD-S 3.3 = $499.00, Glock 43 = $519.99.
-In addition to the base model, four other MC1sc models are available (See Best of SHOT for Hunting).
+In addition to the base model, four other MC1sc models are available.
 These include: (1) a Cross-Bolt Safety model (MSRP = $425.00) with safety located on the frame directly behind the trigger; (2) a Viridian Laser model (MSRP = $514.00) equipped with E-Series red laser attached to the front of the trigger guard; (3) a model fitted with TruGLO Tritium Pro night sights (MSRP = $526.00); and (4) a commemorative Centennial Limited Edition model (MSRP = $686.00) that features titanium nitride and Cerakote treatments for frame and barrel, as well as 24-karat gold plating and engraved slide.

 Designed for concealment with a “Built to Carry, Made to Protect” slogan, the slim “dehorned” profile of the feature-rich MC1sc allows a quick, snag-free draw.
 The grip panels are aggressively textured, with a palm swell that gives a natural feel and facilitates control.
 Slide serrations are positioned both fore and aft to assist slide manipulation.
 And, these features all work as advertised!
 I appreciate the foresight of Mossberg engineers in using the same grip angle for the MC1sc as the legendary Model 1911.
 This immediately fosters a level of comfort in those of us who have logged more hand time with the venerable pistol design than the smaller, lighter subcompacts.
 The MC1sc polymer frame is glass-reinforced to enhance durability, and feels solid.
 Its stainless steel slide and barrel are both finished with black, Diamond-like Carbon coatings (DLC) for durability and corrosion resistance.